aave-dao/gho-origin/src/contracts/sgho/README.md

 **sGHO.sol**: The main vault contract that:
 - Implements ERC4626 for standard vault operations
-- Handles deposits and withdrawals with automatic yield distribution
+- Handles deposits and withdrawals with automatic yield accrual
-- Manages internal asset accounting with yield accrual
+- Manages internal asset accounting with a yield index
 - Integrates with Aave's ACLManager for role management

 ## Inheritance and Dependencies

 ### sGHO.sol
 - Inherits from:
-  - `ERC4626` (OpenZeppelin) - For vault functionality
+  - `ERC4626Upgradeable` (OpenZeppelin) - For vault functionality
-  - `ERC20Permit` (OpenZeppelin) - For permit functionality
+  - `ERC20PermitUpgradeable` (OpenZeppelin) - For permit functionality
   - `Initializable` (OpenZeppelin) - For initialization pattern
   - `IsGHO` (Custom interface) - Contract interface
 - Uses OpenZeppelin interfaces: